As a SaaS company, you need actionable inbound marketing strategies in order to get new customers and scale your business.

 - “What is” if they’re unsure of the vocabulary

-Once the buyer enters the consideration stage, they are starting to narrow down the brands they are considering and doing a lot more research on each individual solution.
-They are also looking for what others have said.
+Once the buyer enters the consideration stage, they are starting to narrow down the brands they are considering and do a lot more research on each individual solution.
+They are also looking at what others have said.
 The terms they’re searching for are combinations like:

 - BRAND vs BRAND

 They’re also probably looking at your Features page (you have one of those, right), your demo videos (you have those too, right?), and other downloadable content to help them come to the right decision.

 As you can tell, this content is much less editorial and more focused on being useful.
 If you have competitors (and I’m sure you do), then go ahead and create a page on your site comparing yourself to them honestly.
 They might be better for a specific customer and you might be better for another one, so give a clear recommendation depending on their specific needs.

 You can build trust with your potential customers if you do this right.